Early Years Foundation Stage

 - Expressive Arts and Design - with opportunities for all children to explore their thoughts, ideas and feelings through a variety of art, design, music, dance and role play activities

 At Mount Charles, we are committed to meeting the needs of each individual child.
 This includes ensuring that each child experiences the full curriculum, is assessed individually and that provision is made for his/her particular development and educational needs.
-We meet these needs by covering the curriculum through the children’s interests and our themes or topics vary every year.
-However some of the topics we have covered in the past include Dinosaurs, Pirates, Schools, Minibeasts, Superheroes, Babies, Pets, Traditional Stories such as The Gingerbread Man, The Enormous Turnip, Three Billy Goat’s Gruff, The Little Red Hen as well as looking at different Festivals and Celebrations over the year – Harvest, Christmas, Chinese New Year, Birthdays and Weddings.
+We meet these needs by covering the curriculum through the children’s interests and our Cornerstones topics, which include - Do you want to be Friends?
+'Why do squirrels hide their nuts?' and 'What happens when I fall asleep?'
+We also read Traditional Stories such as The Gingerbread Man, The Enormous Turnip, Three Billy Goat’s Gruff and The Little Red Hen as well as looking at different Festivals and Celebrations over the year – Harvest, Christmas, Chinese New Year, Birthdays and Weddings.